micrologai/microlog/README.md

 # An Example

-The Microlog.ai UI consist of four main sections: a status bar, a timeline, a flame graph, and spans.
+The microlog.ai UI consist of four main sections: a status bar, a timeline, a flame graph, and spans.
 The status bar shows general information about the process and manually created log entries.
 The flame graph is generated automatically by microlog, without needing any instrumentation in the code.
 Finally, the span view show functions or methods that were annotated manually.

 ![Example run of microlog](images/overview.png)